 Stir in the egg whites.
 Add the egg whites to the batter and stir until you no longer see any unmixed whites.

-- Begin cooking the pancakes: Using a 1/4-cup measure or a big soup spoon, drop the pancake batter into the skillet.
+- Begin cooking the pancakes.
+Using a 1/4-cup measure or a big soup spoon, drop the pancake batter into the skillet.
 The batter should spread to about 3 inches wide.
 Sprinkle each pancake with 5 to 6 blueberries, if desired.

 Transfer the cooked pancakes to the oven.
 Once cooked, transfer all of the pancakes to the oven to keep them warm until you're ready to serve.
 (Or serve the pancakes in batches!)

 Continue cooking the pancakes in batches.
 I always find that the first batch is a "sacrificial batch" for getting the pan to the right temperature and getting into the pancake-making groove.
 Subsequent batches go much more smoothly!
 Add more butter or oil to the pan as needed to keep the pancakes from sticking.
 Adjust the heat as needed to keep the pancakes cooking evenly.

 Serve pancakes right away!
 When all the pancakes are ready, serve with butter and maple syrup.

 Storage: Leftover pancakes will keep in the fridge for up to a week, or can be kept frozen for up to three months; reheat in the toaster until warmed through and crispy.

 No buttermilk?
 Try one of these buttermilk substitutes.